Updated March 2026

 What is the Yuboverse?

 The Yuboverse is Yubo’s group live streaming feature, where up to 10 people can broadcast simultaneously in a shared virtual space.
 Participants can chat, play games, watch videos together, and use Snapchat lenses.
-It is designed to mimic an offline group hangout rather than a broadcast event, with nearly all participants actively involved rather than passively watching.
+It is designed to mimic an offline group hangout rather than a broadcast event.